henfiber/hass_speedport_plus_cli/README.md

 The new sensor entity `speedport_plus_status` will have the values "online" or "offline".
 The DSL line metrics (attenuation, snr, sync speed etc.) will be available as attributes of this entity.

-You may use the sensor status (online/offline) in automations (for instance restart your router with a smart plug when disconnected) as well as the numberic attributes (using trigger `numeric_state` and selecting an attribute).
+You may use the sensor status (online/offline) in automations (for instance, restart your router with a smart plug when disconnected).
+You may also use the numeric attributes using trigger `numeric_state` and selecting an attribute from the list.

 Monitoring your Internet connection long term may be more practical with a tool such as Grafana.
 Read the related section below.